Werner Klemperer: Hogan's Heroes era

-Klemperer is best known, however, as Colonel Wilhelm Klink, the bungling, cowardly, conceited, and self-serving Kommandant of Stalag 13 on Hogan's Heroes which was broadcast on CBS from 1965 to 1971.
+Klemperer is best known as Colonel Wilhelm Klink, the bungling, cowardly, conceited, and self-serving Kommandant of Stalag 13 on Hogan's Heroes which was broadcast on CBS from 1965 to 1971.
 Klemperer was conscious that he would be playing the role of a German officer during the Nazi regime, and he accepted the part only on the condition that Klink would be portrayed as a fool who never succeeded.

 Klemperer made a cameo appearance in the character of Klink in the Batman episode "It's How You Play the Game" and as Officer Bolix in the Lost in Space episode "All That Glitters" in 1966.
 He played a bumbling East German official in the 1968 American comedy film The Wicked Dreams of Paula Schultz, directed by George Marshall and starring Elke Sommer and several of his costars from Hogan's Heroes, including Bob Crane and John Banner.
 Klemperer starred in Wake Me When the War Is Over in 1969, playing the role of German Major Erich Mueller, alongside Eva Gabor.
 He also played a villain in an episode of Voyage to the Bottom of the Sea titled "The Blizzard Makers".

 For his performance as Klink, Klemperer received five consecutive Emmy Award nominations for best supporting actor, from 1966 to 1970, winning successive awards in 1968 and 1969.